So you want to smoke meat, but sitting out in the rain tending a fire doesn’t sound like fun to you?

 You get a good balance between ease of use and flavour.
 Most electric smokers are super simple to use.
 You can easily control the exact temperature and they typically maintain steady temperatures over long period of time.

 You also never have to worry about running out of fuel (unless you get unlucky with a power cut).

 While electric smokers are a great low stress way to smoke meat, plenty of people claim that “you can’t produce” real barbecue on an electric.
 In this guide we break down the pros and cons of buying an electric smoker, and highlight which smokers are worth investing in.

 - Best all around electric smoker – Masterbuilt 30-Inch Digital Electric Smoker

-- Another good cheap electric option – Smoke Hollow 26-Inch Electric Smoker
+- Our favorite budget electric smoker – Smoke Hollow 26-Inch Electric Smoker

 - Best quality electric smoker – Smokein-it Model #2 Electric Smoker

 - Best bluetooth electric smoker – Masterbuilt Bluetooth Smart Digital Electric Smoker 40 Inch

 - An alternative budget electric option – Old Smokey Electric Smoker